 - Firefighter I and II certifications

-“Continuous training and professional development are essential for firefighters to stay prepared and respond effectively to a wide range of emergencies.”
+But the learning doesn’t stop there!
+Firefighters must engage in ongoing education to keep up with new techniques and tools.
+Continuous training and professional development are essential for staying prepared and effectively responding to a wide range of emergencies.

 The Firefighter Recruitment Process